AnaCenteno-DA/data-science-job-market-analysis.md/README.md

 - Power BI: For data modeling, analysis, and building the final interactive dashboard.

-- Microsoft Excel (optional to list): If you did any initial exploration or inspection outside Power BI.
+- Microsoft Excel (optional to list): to add any  additional exploration or inspection outside Power BI.

 ---